goatt1167/Reading-Aid-Plugin/README.md

 - change colors, and import new colors.
 - change some behaviors
 - future feature: hide buttons that you don't want to use.

+## Project State
+Unfinished features and bugs exist.
+Issues and bug reports are welcome.

+Have fun and have a productive day!